• Share this on:

 Political dynamics in production countries

-• Political tensions in production countries have a direct effect on apparel exports.
-Ethiopia lost its AGOA no tariff-deal with the US following civil unrest.
+• Political tensions in production countries have direct effects on apparel export.
+Ethiopia lost its African Growth and Opportunity Act (AGOA) no tariff-deal with the US after civil unrest.
 The same happened to Cambodia, which also lost its trade deal with the EU.
-Myanmar still has GSP but is losing a lot of business from European buyers as a result of political issues.
+Myanmar still benefits from the General Scheme of Preferences (GSP) but is losing much business from European buyers due to political tensions.

 • Many European apparel buyers are investigating alternative production locations in Africa.
 Several countries have invested heavily in their apparel industry (notably Ethiopia) and for some categories Africa can be a good alternative to Asia (basics in Ethiopia, outerwear in Rwanda).
-Due to low productivity, a lack of local materials and political tensions (Ethiopia), Africa has not yet established itself as a competitive alternative to Asia, however.
+Due to low productivity, a lack of local materials and political tensions, Africa has not yet established itself as a competitive alternative to Asia.

 Tips:

-• Stay up-to-date on new legislation and discuss potential solutions with your buyers.
+• Keep yourself updated on the new legislations and discuss potential solutions with your buyers.

 • Identify solutions by sharing thoughts with supply chain partners.

-Figure 5: The European population is getting older and more diverse.
+Figure 4: The European population is ageing and getting more diverse.
 By 2050, the median age in the EU will be 48.2 years

 The European population is getting older and more diverse